How to be less awkward

 Or at least that’s how I feel.

 I’m a grown-up.
 Adults usually aren’t that forward with one another.
-Being blunt, oversharing, or making a bad joke can all get you labeled as the “weird” friend (even if you’re the one doing the labeling).
+Being blunt, oversharing, or making a bad joke can all get you labeled as the “weird” friend.

 But adulting is already hard enough.
 We pay bills, do laundry, and wash dishes; why do we have to add the need to expertly navigate social interactions to the mix?